 - Method 1: Install from Ubuntu Software Center

 You can install it from the official Ubuntu software center.
 You need to search the software in the app store.

 - Method 2: Download the App Image

-The software team provides app image – a single executable file for download.
-Don’t forget to make this app image executable by following Properties -> Permissions ->Check Executable box.
+The software team provides an app image – a single executable file for download.
+Don’t forget to make this app image executable by following the Properties -> Permissions ->Check Executable box.